kenzanlabs/serverless-task-notification/README.md

 ```

 The scripts handle the installation of dependencies and deployment of the full API and FE application.
 To deploy a specific service, go into its directory and run `serverless deploy`

+**Running the front-end**
+1. Go into `app/` and run `npm i`
+1. Copy and rename `app/.env.development.sample` to `app/.env` and change the variables inside to match those from the infrastructure setup above
+1. Run `npm start`.
+The app is now running on http://localhost:3000